Academic Policies

 Students must register for internship credit prior to beginning the work associated with the internship.
 The student must be enrolled for the credits during the term in which the work is initiated.
 This course work is part of a student’s academic load for the semester and course contact hours must be able to be completed in order for registration to be approved.

-Western invites citizens 60 years of age or older to participate in classes at the University on a space-available, no-credit, no-cost basis.
-(This does not apply to Extended Studies courses.)
-Students qualified to audit courses in this manner should make arrangements with the Office of the Registrar.
+Western invites citizens 60 years of age or older to participate in classes at the University on a space-available, no-credit, no-cost basis with instructor approval.
+(This does not apply to The Center for Learning and Innovation courses) Students qualified to audit courses in this manner should make arrangements with the Office of the Registrar.
+The 6 credit hours per semester cap on audits does not apply to students qualified to audit in this manner.

 Withdrawal from Individual Courses